Superannuation Rates and Thresholds for 2021 – 2022

 Non-concessional contributions are contributions you or your spouse make to your super from your after-tax income.
 They are also referred to as personal or after-tax voluntary contributions.
-Anyone that has super worth over $1.6 million is not be eligible to make non-concessional contributions to super.
+Anyone that has super worth over $1.7 million is not eligible to make non-concessional contributions to super.

 SG contributions are the compulsory contributions which most employees are eligible to receive, paid by their employer to super on their behalf.

 Superannuation Co-Contribution – the maximum co-contribution entitlement for the 2021/22 year remains at $500.
 The lower income threshold (for full entitlement) increases to $41,112 and the higher income threshold (cut-off for eligibility) increases to $56,112.

 The super co-contribution is designed to help lower income earners save for their retirement by providing a government top-up where an eligible person makes a personal contribution to super.